 |40 mins 0-80%||3.5 hours 0-100%||11 hours 0-100%||25 hours 0-100%|

-The Tesla Model S is fitted with a 22 kW on-board charger as standard which covers all applications apart from Rapid DC Supercharging.
-This means that the Tesla will accept the maximum output of any fast charger, since there are no units that have an output greater than 22 kW.
+The Tesla Model S is fitted with a 16.5 kW on-board charger as standard which covers all applications apart from rapid DC charging.
+This means that even when connected to a fast charger with a rated output above 16.5 kW, the Model S will only be able to charge at up to 16.5 kW.

 Use Zap-Map’s Home Charging Calculator to estimate charging times for a Tesla Model S. The level of battery charge, connector speed, and on-board charger options can be tailored to your requirements for more accurate results.

 How much does it cost to charge a Tesla Model S?